Active ingredient(s): Bromhexine hydrochloride

-This leaflet answers some common questions about Bisolvon Dry Oral Liquid.
+This leaflet provides important information about using Bisolvon Dry Oral Liquid.

 Bisolvon Dry Oral Liquid is used for the treatment of dry, irritating coughs.

 Bisolvon Dry Oral Liquid does not have any pain-relieving (analgesic) properties.